-- a.
-PAU Violence program.
+PAU Violence Program.
 During the Fall and Spring semesters, Kapi'olani hosts events as a part of the PAU Violence program.
 PAU Violence is a University of Hawai'i system-wide program supported by the Hawai'i State Department of Health, Maternal and Child Health Branch.
 The Women's Center at UH Mānoa assists in coordinating, supporting and strengthening all system campus efforts with prevention education, events and trainings that raise awareness on issues of gender-based violence.
-These events include movie nights, tabling activities, social media campaigns, suggested curriculum activities for instructional faculty, and target training. - b.
+These events include movie nights, tabling activities, suggested curriculum activities for instructional faculty, and targeted training.

 First Year Orientation.
-As a part of the first-year orientation, Kapi'olani Community College's Title IX and PAU Violence program present to incoming students on Kapi'olani Community College's policies and resources regarding sex assault, domestic/dating/intimate partner violence, sexual harassment and stalking. - c.
-New Employee Orientation.
-Kapi'olani Community College's Title IX program present to new employees on Kapi'olani Community College's policies and resources regarding sex assault, domestic/dating/intimate partner violence, sexual harassment and stalking. - d.
+As a part of the first-year orientation, Kapi'olani Community College's Title IX and PAU Violence program present to incoming students Kapi'olani Community College's policies and resources regarding sexual assault, domestic/ dating/intimate partner violence, sexual harassment, and stalking.

 Peer Education Programs.
 Kapi'olani Community College also provides training to peer educators and student leaders.
-In addition to providing information on Kapi'olani Community College's policies and resources regarding sex assault, domestic/ dating/intimate partner violence, sexual harassment and stalking, Student Leaders are taught how to refer peers to receive support from the Title IX program.
+In addition to providing information on Kapi'olani Community College's policies and resources regarding sexual assault, domestic/ dating/intimate partner violence, sexual harassment, and stalking, Student Leaders are taught how to refer peers to receive support from the Title IX program.